brian-j-smith/Mamba.jl/doc/tutorial.rst

 Directed Acyclic Graphs
 -----------------------

 One of the internal structures created by ``MCMCModel`` is a graph representation of the model nodes and their associations.
-Like `OpenBUGS`, `JAGS`, and other `BUGS` clones, `MCMCsim` fits models whose nodes form a directed acyclic graph (DAG).
+Like `OpenBUGS`, `JAGS`, and other `BUGS` clones, `Mamba` fits models whose nodes form a directed acyclic graph (DAG).
 A *DAG* is a graph in which nodes are connected by directed edges and no node has a path that loops back to itself.
 With respect to statistical models, directed edges point from parent nodes to the child nodes that depend on them.
 Thus, a child node is independent of all others, given its parents.

 The DAG representation of an ``MCMCModel`` can be printed out at the command-line or saved to an external file in a format that can be displayed with the `Graphviz <http://www.graphviz.org/>`_ software.